HL7NZ/nes-ig/input/pagecontent/createEntitlement.md

 ### Create Entitlement Overview

-This operation is used to create a patient's entitlement to some form of subsidised healthcare.
+This operation is used to create a patient's entitlement for subsidised healthcare.

 This operation is used to create an entitlement for:
 * Community services card (CSC)